ibm-cloud-docs/CDN/feature-descriptions.md

 Metrics shown for aggregate values include **Bandwidth Usage** in GB, **Total Hits** to the CDN Edge server, and the **Hit Ratio**.
 Hit Ratio indicates the percentage of times content is delivered by the Edge server, _not_ through its Origin.
 Hit ratio currently is shown as a function of all your CDN mappings, not just the one being viewed.

-By default, both the aggregate numbers and the graphs default to show metrics for the last 30 days, but you have the ability to change this through the [{{site.data.keyword.cloud_notm}} console](https://{DomainName/}).
+By default, both the aggregate numbers and the graphs default to show metrics for the last 30 days, but you have the ability to change this through the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/){: external}.
 Both categories are capable of displaying metrics for 7-, 15-, 30-, 60-, or 90-day periods.

 ## Host Header support
 {: #host-header-support}